google/koladata/docs/api/kd/annotation.md

 arguments may be missing.

 Args:
-  function_name: name of the function where the expr node was
+  expr: The expression to be annotated.
-    created
+  loc: Source location information.
+Must be a literal
-  file_name: name of the file where the expr node was created
+    namedtuple with the following fields:
-  line: line number where the expr node was created.
-0 indicates
+    - function_name: Name of the function (TEXT)
-    an unknown line number.
+    - file_name: Name of the file (TEXT)
-  column: column number where the expr node was created.
-0
+    - line: Line number (INT32)
-    indicates an unknown line number.
+    - column: Column number (INT32)
- line_text: text of the line where the expr node was created</code></pre>
+    - line_text: Source code line (TEXT)</code></pre>

 ### `kd.annotation.with_name(obj: Any, name: str | Text) -> Any` {#kd.annotation.with_name}